OPEC daily basket price down

 By Leman Zeynalova – Trend:

-The price of OPEC basket of fourteen crudes stood at $74.46 a barrel on May 10, compared with $73.97 the previous day, according to OPEC Secretariat calculations
+The price of OPEC basket of fourteen crudes stood at $74.42 a barrel on May 11, compared with $74.46 the previous day, according to OPEC Secretariat calculations.

 The OPEC Reference Basket of Crudes (ORB) is made up of the following: Saharan Blend (Algeria), Girassol (Angola), Oriente (Ecuador), Zafiro (Equatorial Guinea), Rabi Light (Gabon), Iran Heavy (Islamic Republic of Iran), Basra Light (Iraq), Kuwait Export (Kuwait), Es Sider (Libya), Bonny Light (Nigeria), Qatar Marine (Qatar), Arab Light (Saudi Arabia), Murban (UAE) and Merey (Venezuela).